The-Speck/Fight-or-Flight/README.md

 - Complete plane controller functionality
 - Create pause and start functionality
 - Set wrapping boundaries on the board
-- Create collisions actions

-**Day 3**:  Begin work on plane AI.

-Goals for the day:

 - Implement collisions between objects
-- Begin AI functionality

-**Day 4**: Program AI planes.
+**Day 3**:  Program AI planes.
 Add different types of planes with similar attributes.
 Style everything, making it polished, clean-looking and professional.

 Goals for the day: